 1 cup spinach or kale, torn or chopped

-½ cup of your favorite veggie, diced (tomato, broccoli, asparagus, and peppers all work)
+½ cup of your favorite veggie, diced (tomato, broccoli, asparagus, and peppers are good options)

-Preheat oven to 350 F and roll pie crust into your pie plate, per package directions.
+Preheat oven to 350 F and roll pie crust into your pie plate.

-Whisk eggs, half-and-half, and seasoning in a medium bowl; add salt and pepper to taste.
+Whisk eggs, half-and-half, and seasoning in a medium bowl.

 Sprinkle meat, cheese, and veggies onto the prepared pie crust evenly.
 Pour the egg mixture to cover.